GS7271/GDP_Rankings_v_Income_Groups/Unit6CaseStudy_Tidying.md

 ###CASE STUDY FOR UNIT 6 - *Tidy Data*

 ##I. Introduction
 The following analysis was developed using GDP Ranking Data from THE WORLD BANK, which includes 190 economies ranked from the largest (the USA) to the smallest (Tuvalu).
 This file was complemented by adding the Income Group found in the Education Statistics file from the same institution.
-This analysis aims to answer the question, what is the relation between the size of an economy and the standard of living of its citizens.
+This analysis aims to answer the question, what is the relation between the size of an economy and the standard of living of its citizens as represented by their income level.

 ##II.
 Data import and cleansing
 As explained in the README file, the following libraries are required.
 The subsequent code downloads the GDP file and prepares this first data set for merger.